Pablo-Ortiz-Lopez/mensajes-api/Readme.md

-# Parkink API
+# Mensajes API

-Parkink's main product.
-This API will serve useful data to all kinds of clients, which can range from Parkink's own mobile app to private businesses to governmental organizations.

-While doing so, it will collect valuable metrics which will help Parkink's database continuously improve.
+This REST API will handle the interaction between the user and the Message database

 ## Deploy the API